 Boulder City prides itself on quality recreational facilities such as golf courses, a year-round swimming pool, tennis courts, mountain bike trails, and hiking trails which offer residents and visitors a full range of recreational activities.
 Boulder City’s proximity to the Lake Mead Recreational Area offers camping, fishing, boating, water skiing, hiking, biking and photography opportunities.

 Boulder City is an active community with special events scheduled throughout the year.
-Annual events include the Clark County Art Show, Spring Jamboree, Folk Festival, 4th of July Damboree celebration and parade, Chautauqua, Rattlin’ Rails Handcar Races, Wurstfest, Art in the Park, Country Store, and Christmas Electric Light Parade, Doodlebug Bazaar and other festivities.
+Annual events include the Clark County Art Show, Spring Jamboree, Folk Festival, 4th of July Damboree celebration and parade, Chautauqua, Rattlin’ Rails Handcar Races, Wurst Festival, Art in the Park, Country Store, Christmas Electric Light Parade, Doodlebug Bazaar and other festivities.

 Boulder City was initially created to house the workers who built Hoover Dam, and as such, was a significant and integral part of the successful completion of the Boulder Canyon Project.
 Constructed in 1931 in the midst of the Great Depression, Boulder City was conceived by the federal government as an ideal town, a “model” city to which the American people could look to a better future.